icbi-lab/luca/README.md

 The `build_atlas` step requires specific hardware (CPU + GPU) for exact reproducibility (see [notes on reproducibility](#notes-on-reproducibility)) and is relatively computationally expensive.
-Therefore the `downstream_analysis` step can also operate pre-computed results of the `build_atlas` step, which are available from zenodo.
+Therefore, the `downstream_analysis` step can also operate on pre-computed results of the `build_atlas` step, which are available from zenodo.

 ## Launching the workflows

 ### 1. Prerequisites